Ben Freer

 I am the Director of the School of Psychology and Counseling and have served as the Director since the Summer of 2020.
 I joined the faculty in the Fall of 2011.

 I have represented FDU at the United Nations since 2013.
-In this role, I have served as an Executive Committee member of the NGO Committee on the Family-New York.
+In this role, I serve on the Executive Committee of the NGO Committee on the Family-New York.
 I organize trips to the United Nations for our students for International Days and Commissions.
-I regularly attend the Commission on the Status of Women, Psychology Day at the UN, and International Day of the Family.
+I regularly attend the Commission on the Status of Women (CSW), Commission for Social Development (CSocD), Psychology Day at the UN, and International Day of the Family.